CousinRicky/RC3-POV-Tools/README.md

 ## File iorsuggest.inc v1.0.1

 POV-Ray’s dispersion algorithm assumes that the given IOR is for a wavelength midway between red and violet.
 However, IORs are normally given at wavelength D, which is closer to the red end of the visible spectrum.
-This file provides a function that suggests an adjustment to a material’s index of refraction that yields reasonably realistic dispersion for most materials.
+See [SpectralRender/ior.inc dispersion mismatches](https://news.povray.org/povray.binaries.images/thread/%3C58eee63d%40news.povray.org%3E/) for a discussion.
+This file provides a function that *suggests* an adjustment to a material’s index of refraction that yields reasonably accurate dispersion for most materials.

 ### function `IORSuggest_fn (x, y)`